jlouns/gradle-cross-platform-exec-plugin/README.md

 `Exec` task, except that it normalizes calls to work across operating systems.
 It does this by:

 1. Searching for a file matching the name of the command and executing the matching file if it exists
-  - Files ending with .bat and .cmd are matched on Windows
+  - Files ending with .bat, .cmd, and .exe are matched on Windows
   - Files ending with .sh and nothing are matched on \*nix
 2. Prepending each command with `cmd /c` on Windows